-Digital is changing people and organizations, not only in terms of technological opportunities, but also how people think about technology and its role in their lives.
-It’s no longer people who adapt to technology – rather, technology adapts to us (Accenture, Technology Vision 2017, Technology for People).
+Digital is changing people and organizations, not only in terms of technological opportunities, but also in how people think about technology and its role in their lives.
+It’s no longer people who adapt to technology – rather, technology adapts to us.

-So what kinds of changes can we expect in how we work and the role of ECM in the face of this digital wave?
-Here are 7 to consider:
+So, what kinds of changes can we expect in how we work and the role of ECM in the face of this digital wave?
+Here are seven to consider:

 Why do we need to pay attention to him?
 He represents how work is increasingly done.
 Translating this into what an organization needs to do to make this happen touches upon the key trends and technological opportunities for information management.